Deiv101/SQL/README.md

           <h3>Some Of The Important SQL Queries<h3>
             <ol>
             <h3>SHOW Databases</h3><br /><br
-              <em>The SQL SHOW statement displays information contained in the database and its tables.
+              <h5>The SQL SHOW statement displays information contained in the database and its tables.
 This helpful tool lets you keep track of your database contents and remind yourself about the structure of your tables.
-For example, the SHOW DATABASES command lists the databases managed by the server.</em>
+For example, the SHOW DATABASES command lists the databases managed by the server.</h5>
               </ol>
   </div>
  </body>